Thyroid and Parathyroid UltrasoundSkip to the navigation

-The thyroid gland makes a hormone called thyroxine that controls how fast the body converts food into energy (metabolism).
-Parathyroid hormone (PTH) is made by the parathyroid glands and controls the amount of calcium and phosphorus in the blood.
+The thyroid gland makes a hormone called thyroxine.
+This hormone controls how fast the body converts food into energy (metabolism).
+Parathyroid hormone (PTH) is made by the parathyroid glands.
+It controls the amount of calcium and phosphorus in the blood.

-During a thyroid and parathyroid ultrasound, a small handheld instrument called a transducer is passed back and forth over the neck to form a picture of the thyroid gland and parathyroid glands.
+During a thyroid and parathyroid ultrasound, a small handheld device called a transducer is passed back and forth over the neck.
+This makes a picture of the thyroid gland and parathyroid glands.

 Why It Is Done